 - 3. You do not have enough disk space in the /tmp directory.
 Issue the command df -k /tmp to determine the available disk space for /tmp. - 4.
-The PATH and LD\LIBRARY\PATH environment variables are incorrect.
+You do not have enough disk space in the /var/tmp directory.
+Issue the command df -k /var/tmp to determine the available disk space for /var/tmp. - 5.
+The PATH and LD_LIBRARY_PATH environment variables are incorrect.

-Make sure your PATH and LD\LIBRARY\PATH environment variables are correct.
+Make sure your PATH and LD_LIBRARY_PATH environment variables are correct.